Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Long-time thermalization

 In Fig.~\ref{fig:v-crit}(a), we observe the interesting property that the thermalization time, that is, the time where the pre-thermal dynamics breaks down and leaves room to a thermal equilibrium state, varies extremely rapidly with the fluid velocity around $v_r \simeq 0.6$.
 In practice, this nearly time-independent value $v_r\equiv v_{r,c} \sim 0.6$ thus acts as an effective critical velocity, below which the system is always pre-thermal, and beyond which it is (almost) always thermal.

 This critical velocity line is reported in Fig.~\ref{fig:1st_thermalization_time}(a) for various disorder strengths $W$, and in Fig.~\ref{fig:1st_thermalization_time}(b) we show its nearly constant value as a function of $W$.
-In agreement with the phase diagrams in Figs.~\ref{fig:v-crit}(b), $v_{r,c}$ decreases to zero as $W$ is increased.
-This decays appears to be close to logarithmic, although we have so far not been able to find an obvious explanation for it.
+In agreement with the phase diagrams in Figs.~\ref{fig:v-crit}(b), $v_{r,c}$ decreases to zero as $W$ is increased, with a decay that appears to be close to logarithmic.